michaeljpigott/sit725-project-base/README.md

-# Practical-Four-Tri3
+# Practical-Five-Tri3

-# This is the fourth practical of SIT725.
+# This is the fifth practical of SIT725.
+It focuses on the MVC model.